-- 2.3.28 Various options for delivering biodiversity enhancement features are set out in Table 2.3.
+- 2.3.26 Net gain should be secured and maintained for as long as the development exists.
+Maintenance payments for off-site biodiversity gains should cover a minimum of 30 years, with a clear commitment for longer.
+Further details on net gain and how it will be delivered will be available in supplementary planning guidance. - 2.3.27 Development falling below the threshold for net gain will be required to deliver a simpler form of enhancement through delivery of biodiversity enhancement features in accordance with the thresholds in Table 2.2. - 2.3.28 Various options for delivering biodiversity enhancement features are set out in Table 2.3.
 Although the amount of enhancement is fixed, applicants should propose the most appropriate types of enhancement which suit their site, local ecosystem, and circumstances.
 Appropriate alternatives and mixing of enhancements will be allowed provided they are of equivalent value. - 2.3.29 It may not be possible to deliver enhancements on-site, in which case, off-site enhancements will be preferred.
 Off-site enhancements should be in the most beneficial locations and should not be limited by political boundaries.
 Proposed enhancement (on-site or off-site) which would conflict with local conservation or land management objectives will not be accepted.
 Off-site enhancements will be secured by legal agreement with independent land owners included as signatories and the payments necessary to deliver the enhancement works and subsequent maintenance will be clearly stated.
-On-site biodiversity enhancements will be secured by condition.
+Onsite biodiversity enhancements will be secured by condition. - 2.3.30 Financial contributions in-lieu will also be considered acceptable where on or off-site provision is proven not possible or the Authority is satisfied it will enable greater environmental benefit, including through pooling multiple contributions. - 2.3.31 Where there is evidence of deliberate neglect or damage to existing biodiversity its deteriorated state will be disregarded in decision making.
+Where proposals require removal of unprotected biodiversity features, this must be mitigated for in addition to the requirements in Table 2.2 and 2.3.